cssrumi/flask_kafka_producer/README.md

 (do not use localhost)

 # Global proxy settings if necessary:

 will be added in future...

-4. Rum
-sudo docker-compose up -d

-###
+# DOCKER STUFF
-Remember to build image :
+1. To build image :
 sudo docker-compose build

-To turn off docker:
+2. To turn off docker:

 sudo docker-compose stop

-To list containers:
+3. To list containers:

 sudo docker container ls

-To remove containers:
+4. To remove containers:

 sudo docker rm <containerid>

-To access to container bash:
+5. To access to container bash:

 sudo docker exec -it <containerid> bash